 The following information is an overview of the Foundation’s grant application, grant award, and reporting process.
+Please review each section carefully before applying.

 Also, spend some time thinking about the right timeline for your organization to apply.
 Reach out to MPF staff if needed to discuss the right timeline for your organization.

-December 1 for March review
+– December 1 application deadline for April review

 Only completed applications from eligible organizations will be considered for funding during their home cycle.
 Applicants that miss reporting and application deadlines will be asked to wait a year before applying.
 Strict adherence to these deadlines is critical to ensure the agency can apply for support annually.